E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Experiments

 \subsection{Ablation Study}

-\paragraph{Effectiveness of Network Structure Design.} In the top part of Table \ref{tab:ablation}, we first validate the effectiveness of the proposed network structure design. (a), (b), and (c) indicate that we used the single efficient prediction head to directly predict the latent code after downsampling the input image to $ 1/4$, $ 1/16 $, and $ 1/8 $ of the original resolution, respectively.
-It clearly shows that deeper networks are not better.
+\textbf{Effectiveness of Network Structure Design.} In the top part of Table \ref{tab:ablation}, we first validate the effectiveness of the proposed network structure design. (a), (b), and (c) indicate that we used the single efficient prediction head to directly predict the latent code after downsampling the input image to $ 1/4$, $ 1/16 $, and $ 1/8 $ of the original resolution, respectively.
+For all these three settings we used common ($ \ell_2 $, LPIPS) and the single-layer identity loss function to train the network.
+It clearly shows that deeper networks are not better, and the larger network capacity does not lead to a performance gain.
 For the inversion task, there is a point where the semantic level of StyleGAN's latent code is best matched, which may explain the unsatisfactory performance of the IDGI encoder.

-In order to achieve a more efficient model without degrading the performance, we adopted a three-layer hierarchical structure to predict the latent code as (d).
+It is intuitive to design the inversion network to have the same stage number as StyleGAN and strictly match their semantic levels based on the feature resolution, but our experimental results above show deeper inversion networks even have worse performance.
+It also indicates that fully relying on the feature resolution for semantic alignment is not a good choice.
+Moreover, that deep inversion network will be super large and infeasible for real-time applications.
+Considering these points, we design a relatively shallow inversion network and adopt a three-layer hierarchical structure to predict the latent code as (d).
 For (e), we took the same scheme as pSp \cite{Richardson2020EncodingIS}, \ie, we used 18 Convheads to predict the latent code of each layer.
 Compared with (d), (e) brings a larger number of parameters but worse performance.
 We guess this may be because continuous downsampling to the feature resolution of $ 1\times1 $ will lead to excessive information missing, while using average pooling can effectively aggregate useful information with a shorter path.

+Next, we give the quantitative ablation study about feature pyramid network (FPN).
+Compared with baseline (d), we add the same feature pyramid structure as pSp \cite{Richardson2020EncodingIS} to (d), however, quantitative results (exactly the same SSIM, PSNR, and IDS) prove that this structure does not lead to performance gains.
+But model parameters are increased from 85M to 98M and the running time is increased from 0.04 seconds to 0.05 seconds. \wty{We guess it is because the features of deeper layers in the feature pyramid structure of pSp are derived from the features of early layers, and therefore the additional introduction of deeper-layer features in predicting low-dimensional latent codes does not bring extra information gain.}

+\aq{Finally, we provide an experiment E2Style-1Stage-C which replaces the average pooling layer in E2Style-1Stage with continuous convolutional layers to downsample the features to the same size as E2Style-1Stage.
+The quantitative results in Table \ref{tab:quantitativecompare} show that more parameters do not result in performance improvement.
+Therefore, we choose the more efficient and parameter-free average pooling to downsample the features.}

 \textbf{Importance of Multi-Layer Identity and Parsing Losses.} The bottom part of Table \ref{tab:ablation} shows our quantitative results for removing identity loss, introducing multi-layer identity loss, and introducing both multi-layer identity loss and multi-layer face parsing loss on top of (d), respectively.
 It well demonstrates the effectiveness of multi-layer identity and face parsing loss.
 We further provide some qualitative visual comparisons in Figure \ref{fig:ablation-id} and Figure \ref{fig:ablation-parse}.
 With the multi-layer identity loss, the identity consistency between the reconstructed image and the input image is significantly improved.
 With the multi-layer face parsing loss, the network is able to pay attention to the local face regions, thus more accurately reconstructing the local details, \eg, the glasses and tongue of the two cases.